BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **HEROIC ACTIONS**

-â€¢ Heroic March
+* Heroic March

 **SPECIAL RULES**

 Cave Dwellers.

-**GOBLIN, INFANTRY, HERO â€” HERO OF FORTITUDE**
+**GOBLIN, INFANTRY, HERO — HERO OF FORTITUDE**

-*Chittering Hordes â€” Goblins are so eager to get to grips with their enemy that they will clamber over one another to stab at their foes.*
+*Chittering Hordes — Goblins are so eager to get to grips with their enemy that they will clamber over one another to stab at their foes.*

 MWF